Blog

 }

-In the code above, we use a plain ForEach to iterate over the items, then render a contentView for each item, with an onDrag modifier applied to let us drag the items.
+In this code, we use a plain ForEach to iterate over the items, then render a contentView for each item, with an onDrag modifier applied to let us drag the items.

 The drag modifier differs a bit depending on if we want to use a custom preview or not.
 We thus perform an if check and render the same content view with two different modifiers.

-As you can see in the contentView builder, we change the opacity when the item becomes active.
+In the contentView builder, we change the opacity when an item is active.
 We also apply an onDrop modifier with a custom delegate that looks like this:

 struct ReorderableDragRelocateDelegate<Item: Reorderable>: DropDelegate {